Chalcolithic Eneolithic, Aeneolithic, or Copper Age |

 ↓ Bronze Age ↓ Iron Age |

 The A-Group was the first powerful society in Nubia, located in modern southern Egypt and northern Sudan that flourished between the First and Second Cataracts of the Nile in Lower Nubia.
-It lasted from the 4th millennium BC, reached it's climax at c.
+It lasted from the 4th millennium BC, reached its climax at c.
 3100 BC, and fell 200 years later c.
-2900 BCE.[1]
+2900 BC.[1]

 In 1907, the Egyptologist George A. Reisner first discovered artifacts belonging to the A-Group culture.[2]
+Reisner named this society the A-Group, which is now an outdated archaeological term, but remained in the literature.
 Early hubs of this civilization included Kubaniyya in the north and Buhen in the south, with Aswan, Sayala, Toshka and Qustul in between.[3]

-The A-Group population have been described as ethnically “very similar” to the pre-dynastic Egyptians in physical characteristics.[4]
-The A-Group makers maintained commercial ties with the Ancient Egyptians.
+The A-Group population was once described as ethnically “very similar” to the pre-dynastic Egyptians in physical characteristics, although this view is considered largely outdated, with the A-Group now considered of having been closely related to Sub-Saharan and North African populations.[4][5]
+The A-Group maintained commercial ties with the Ancient Egyptians.
 They traded raw materials like incense, ebony and ivory, which were gathered from the southern riverine area.
-They also bartered carnelian from the Western Desert as well as gold mined from the Eastern Desert in exchange for Egyptian craft products, olive oil and other items from the Mediterranean basin.[3]
+They also bartered carnelian from the Western Desert as well as gold mined from the Eastern Desert in exchange for Egyptian craft products, olive oil, and other items from the Mediterranean basin.[3]

 Ceramic decorative motifs conserved among the A-Group and the settlement at Kadero, located northeast of Khartoum, suggests that the two groups were influenced by one another, whether directly or indirectly through trade with Egypt.[9]
 Additionally, the existence of an elite group in Kadero parallels the evidence of an elite group within the A-Group.

-There is little evidence outside of Cemetary L to suggest social stratification of the A-Group.
-However, there is evidence that A-Group moved from a pastoralist society to a more sedentary society by the end of the 4th millennium BC, which could suggest that the conditions were right to develop more complex social organization.
-Still, it is largely unclear and cannot be generalized, and likely differs between different A-Group settlements.[10]
+There is little evidence outside of Cemetery L to suggest social stratification of the A-Group.
+However, there is evidence that the A-Group moved from a pastoralist society to a more sedentary society by the end of the 4th millennium BC, which could suggest that the conditions were right to develop more complex social organization.[11]

-The two main types of pottery created during the A-Group period were eggshell ceramics[11] and black-topped red ware[12] pottery.
-Eggshell ceramics were named due to their eggshell-thin walls.
+The two main types of pottery created during the A-Group period were eggshell ceramics[12] and black-topped red ware.[13]
+Eggshell ceramics are characterized by their eggshell-thin walls.
+Black-topped red ware pottery was created by oxidizing the clay, rich in iron, creating the distinctive red color.
+Subsequently, the rim was dipped in sawdust to cut off oxygen supply, creating the "black-topped" rim.[14]

 The earliest known examples of Egyptian royal iconography, such as, e.g., the representation of the Red Crown on a late Naqada I (c.
 3500 BC) pottery vessel from Abydos or the triumphal scenes in the painting from Hierakonpolis Tomb 100 (c.
 3400-3300 BC) are much older than the Qustul censer.
 It seems thus that it was the Qustul rulers who adopted symbols of royal authority developed in Egypt and not vice versa.[17]